 Consuming too much nitrogen can affect how the blood carries oxygen.
 The Minnesota Department of Health (MDH) links nitrates to blue baby syndrome.

 Adrian opened a water treatment plant in 1998 to reduce nitrogen levels.
-When water treatment equipment broke down for three months about five years ago, the city supplied pregnant or breastfeeding customers with bottled water.
+When water treatment equipment broke down for three months about five communities to find what years ago, the city supplied pregnant or breastfeeding customers with bottled water.